CryptoLeagueUSA/BTCS/README.md

-BTS Core integration/staging tree
+BTS integration/staging tree
 =====================================

 For an immediately usable, binary version of the Bitcoin Core software

-Further information about BTS Core is available in the [doc folder](/doc).
+Further information about BTS Core is available as copy of Bitcoin core located in the [doc folder](/doc).

 What is BTS?
 ----------------